landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 {{ resize_image(path="/img/yaesu/res_update_info.png", width=800, height=800, op="fit") }}

 `RES_UPDATE_INFO` looks like just binary data -- perhaps this is our firmware image?
-Unfortunately looking at the "Strings" tab in XPEViewer or running the `strings` utility over this data yields nonsensical data.
+Unfortunately looking at the "Strings" tab in XPEViewer or running the `strings` utility over this data yields nonsensical strings.
 The firmware image is likely encrypted.

 ## Reverse Engineering the Binary

 Let's load the update utility into our disassembler of choice to figure out how the data is encrypted.
 I'll be using IDA Pro, but Ghidra, radare2, or Binary Ninja are all great alternatives.
-Where possible I'll try to show the cleaned up form of code in C since it'll closer match the decompiler and machine code output.
+Where possible I'll try to show the cleaned up form of code in C since it'll be a closer match to the decompiler and machine code output.

 A good starting point is the the string we saw above, `RES_UPDATE_INFO`.
 Windows applications load resources by calling one of the [`FindResource*` APIs](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-findresourcea). `FindResourceA` has the following parameters: